 p53 will be sequenced in tumor biopsies.
 Mutations will be classified structurally, and the possible correlation of treatment response with mutations and/or type of mutant p53 structure will be assessed.

-p53 will also be sequenced from circulating tumor DNA.
+p53 will also be sequenced from circulating free tumor DNA.

 Circulating cytokeratin 18 in serum will be measured by ELISA, to follow epithelial cell death and apoptosis.